workflowr/workflowr/README.md

 immediately.
 In a matter of minutes, you can create a research website like [this][demo01].

-**NOTE:** workflowr is still in the early stages of development, so there will potentially be major changes between versions.
-Thus make sure to [upgrade](#upgrading) if necessary and look over the [documentation][workflowr].
-The good news is that any site you create will not be affected by these changes and will continue to function with new versions of the workflowr functions.

 If you find any problems, or would like to suggest new features, please open an [Issue][issues].

-> **pc-comment-1:** It would be nice to have a more interesting
-> demo.
-I'm working on it!

 * [Why use workflowr?](#why-use-workflowr)
 * [Quick start](#quick-start)